oadeliyi1/ChessGameFormalVerification/README.md

 - After that, your choose a mode you prefer, enter the name of two players, and start your game.

 ![Inner menu](resources/innerMenu.png)
-Here is an instance of Chess 960 game with white checkmated black:
+Here is an instance of Chess 960 game with white checkmated black

 ![Chess 960](resources/notloser.png)